PabloSanchi/SpaceChessScreens/README.md

 ### Launch Space Chess

 You must be in the repository directory,
-Your terminal must look something like this: ` LiquidGalaxyVisualization $`
+Your terminal must look something like this: ` SpaceChessScreens $`

 - Execute the launch script, by doing the following:
 ```bash